hankbao/libreboot/docs/gnulinux/encrypted_parabola.md

+---
-% Installing Parabola or Arch GNU+Linux with full disk encryption (including /boot)
+title: Installing Parabola or Arch GNU+Linux with full disk encryption (including /boot) ...

 Libreboot on x86 uses the GRUB [payload](http://www.coreboot.org/Payloads#GRUB_2) by default, which